cartesi/docs/cartesi-rollups/core-concepts/optimistic-rollups.md

 When employing rollups, the blockchain receives and logs transactions.
 In rare instances of an active attack or the involvement of a malicious agent, parties may disagree with a computation’s outcomes, and the blockchain will resolve these disputes.
 However, it's important to note that disagreements are not expected to occur under normal circumstances.

 Users interact with a rollup through transactions on the base layer.
 They send messages (inputs) to the rollup on-chain smart contracts to define a computation to be processed and, as such, advance the state of the computing environment on the execution layer.
-Interested parties run an off-chain component (a node on the execution layer) that watches the blockchain for inputs, understanding and executing the state updates.
+Interested parties run an off-chain component (a node on the execution layer) that watches the blockchain for inputs, understanding, and executing the state updates.

-Once in a while, the state is checkpointed on the chain, at which point it is considered finalized and can thus be accepted by any smart contract on the base layer.
+Once in a while, the state is checkpointed on the chain; at this point, it is considered finalized and can thus be accepted by any smart contract on the base layer.

 Ensuring this operation is secure is vital, meaning that the execution layer node must somehow prove the new state to the base layer.